Battle of Goose Green: Attack on the airfield

 After securing Darwin Ridge, C Company and D Company advanced towards the airfield and Darwin School, east of the airfield, while B Company moved south of Goose Green Settlement and A Company held Darwin Hill.
 C Company took heavy losses after coming under intense direct fire from the 35 mm anti-aircraft guns positioned in Goose Green.
 Private Mark Hollman-Smith, a signaller in the company headquarters, was killed by anti-aircraft fire while attempting to recover a machine gun from the wounded Private Steve Russell.
 C Company's commander, Major Roger Jenner, his signaller, and eight other men were also wounded.

-On the airfield itself, Argentine Air Force anti-aircraft gunners, under Lieutenant Darío Del Valle Valazza, from the 1st Anti-Aircraft Group (Grupo 1 de Artillería Antiaérea), along with a platoon from 12IR led by Sub-Lieutenant Carlos Aldao, attempted to halt the renewed British advance from Boca Hill.
+On the airfield itself, Argentine Air Force anti-aircraft gunners, under Lieutenant Darío Del Valle Valazza, from the 1st Anti-Aircraft Group (Grupo 1 de Artillería Antiaérea), along with a platoon from RI 12 led by Sub-Lieutenant Carlos Aldao, attempted to halt the renewed British advance from Boca Hill.
 Despite their efforts, they were eventually forced to abandon their positions, including the five remaining 20mm Rheinmetall guns.
 One of the guns had already been lost to naval shelling, and the Elta radar destroyed by shrapnel.

-A large portion of the 12IR platoon was overrun and forced to surrender; however, Aldao and a corporal managed to escape amid the confusion caused by Argentine airstrikes later that afternoon.
+A large portion of the RI 12 platoon was overrun and forced to surrender; however, Aldao and a corporal managed to escape amid the confusion caused by Argentine airstrikes later that afternoon.
 With Lieutenant Valazza wounded, command of the 1st Anti-Aircraft Group passed to Second Lieutenant Arnaldo Favre, who ordered the destruction of the remaining anti-aircraft guns with hand grenades before withdrawing to Goose Green Settlement.

-Lieutenant James Barry's No. 12 Platoon, D Company was ambushed by Sub-Lieutenant Juan José Gómez-Centurión's 2nd Romeo Rifle Platoon of the IR 25's C Company.
-Still, Private Geordie Knight shot dead two of the attackers (Privates José Luis Allende and Ricardo Andrés Austin) that had crawled forward, and then reported the events to Major Neame.
+Lieutenant James Barry's No. 12 Platoon, D Company was ambushed by Sub-Lieutenant Juan José Gómez-Centurión's 2nd Romeo Rifle Platoon of the RI 25's C Company.
+Barry and two NCOs had gone forwards to accept the surrender of an Argentine position when a burst of fire from overhead wounded several Argentines.
+Centurion's men opened fire and killed Barry and his NCOs.
+Private Geordie Knight shot dead two of the attackers (Privates José Luis Allende and Ricardo Andrés Austin) that had crawled forward, and then reported the events to Major Neame.
 Private Graham Carter from No. 12 Platoon described the airfield action: